kk2457791/Fake-news-detector/README.md

 ## Extending the Project (Hackathon Ideas)

-If you have time during the hackathon, consider these enhancements:

 1. **Improve the ML Model:**
    - Use more advanced NLP techniques like BERT or other transformer models
    - Implement ensemble methods by combining multiple classifiers